 We also developed Shift™, our revolutionary on-the-fly adjustable ergonomics technology.
-This allows riders to change bike position and seat height while riding.
+This allows riders to adjust their footpegs and handlebar – while the bike is in motion.
 The ability to transform from sport mode to commuter mode not only ensures great comfort, it also improves rider safety.

 See our Shift™ technology in action below:

 The ever-increasing use of motorcycle AI, self learning machines, and the improvements in motorcycle safety is no coincidence.
 Here at Damon, we’re dedicated to developing the latest breakthroughs in tech to ensure safe motorcycle riding for all riders.

 It is this exceptional talent for visualizing and executing cutting edge technology which will enable Damon to have such a dramatic impact on the number of motorcycle-related deaths and injuries in the future.